Bappy0X/Computer-Aided-Dispatch/docs/analysis.md

     Shared hosting would include multiple instances of the same application running on the same server.
 Each instance *shares* a portion of resources available on the server.

+	To do this, a single VPS instance can be bought (this can be as little as $5 from DigitalOcean) and NGINX can be used in order to proxy and direct traffic from different domains.

 - **Dedicated Hosting**

     Alike shared hosting, servers and code would be hosted under one owner.